skypjack/entt/README.md

 * As shown in the examples above, the preferred way to get references to the components while iterating a view is by using the view itself.
 It's a faster alternative to the `get` member function template that is part of the API of the Registry.
-That's because the registry must ensure that a pool for the given component exists before to use it; on the other side, views force the construction of the pools for all their components and access them directly, thus avoiding all the checks.
+This is because the registry must ensure that a pool for the given component exists before to use it; on the other side, views force the construction of the pools for all their components and access them directly, thus avoiding all the checks.